niebert/wtf_tokenizer/README.md

   "pageid": 2130123
 }
 ```
-If you want to access the Wiki markdown of the fetch article, access the `wiki_json.wiki`.
+If you want to access the Wiki markdown of the fetch article, access the `data.wiki`.
 The language and domain is stored in the JSON for the article because the attributes are helpful to expand relative links in the wiki to absolute links, that work also after having the document available on a other domain.

-## Processing MediaWiki Markdown
+## Processing MediaWiki Markdown with `wtf_tokenizer`

 The fetched wiki markdown e.g. from Wikipedia is in general processed within the browser or in the NodeJS application.